akauppi/GroundLevel-firebase-es/packages/backend/README.md

 Actual deploying is expected to be done via Continuous Integration.
 See `ci` at the repo root.

-However, to get a staging instance up and running for the benefit of the front end sub-packages (they need it), follow the instructions in the root `README`: [Deployment to staging](../../README.md#deployment-to-staging)
+To deploy manually, follow the instructions in `../../`[Deployment to staging](../../Deployment%20to%20staging..md).